gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

-(Even with delivery-complete it might be nice to delay waiting for the completions for regular PUTs until such time as we know the results might be needed, such as before initiating an executeOn for an on-stmt to the target node(s).
+(Even with delivery-complete it might be nice to delay waiting for the completions for regular PUTs until such time as we know the results might be needed, such as before initiating an executeOn for an on-statement to the target node(s).
 This is work for the future, however.)

 In summary, no matter what completion level we use, when the originator sees the libfabric completion from a non-fetching atomic operation (done